I had lunch last week with two friends who both opened up their own salon’s last year.

 - How visible will your salon be?
 Will your salon sign be visible?

-- Are there any rules, policies, or procedures that’ll limit what you can do in the salon?
+- Are there any rules, policies, or procedures that limit what you can do in the salon?

-- How convenient is it for you personally to commute and work at the salon location?
+- How convenient is it for you to commute and work at the salon location?

-When you consider how to choose a salon location, there’s important factors to consider for the city/community (point 1-4), the area surrounding the salon (point 5-9), as well as the specific salon location/facility (point 10-21).
+When choosing a salon location, you must consider the city/community (points 1-4), the area surrounding the salon (points 5-9), and the specific salon location/facility (points 10-21).
 I’ll now dive deeper into each aspect of picking a salon location.

 Choosing the City Location for a Salon

-If this is your first salon you’re starting, it’ll most likely be in a city you know like where you live.
-But maybe you’re looking to expand your salon chain footprint into another city.
-If so, there’s some important factors you need to take into account when picking your salon location.
+If this is your first salon, it’ll most likely be in a city you know, like where you live.
+But maybe you want to expand your salon chain footprint into another city.
+If so, there are some important factors you need to take into account when picking your salon location.

 1. Are there any specific costs or taxes in the location of your salon?

-Make sure you understand what the tax policies are in the city where you’re looking to open your salon.
-There could also be other costs associated with the starting a business in a new city.
-The Chamber of Commerce could is a good place to start to understand what those costs may be.
+Make sure you understand the tax policies in the city where you’re looking to open your salon.
+Other costs could be associated with starting a business in a new city.
+The Chamber of Commerce could be a good place to understand those costs.

-The demographics of people in your new location may influence the feasibility for you to open a salon there.
-The average income, for example, can be a determining factor if you’ll be able to keep the prices that you would like in the new location.
+The demographics of people in your new location may influence the feasibility of opening a salon there.
+The average income, for example, can determine if you’ll be able to keep the prices you would like in the new location.

-Demographics may however be much more local than on a city level so it’s even more important to consider the demographics of the specific area where you new salon will be located.
+However, demographics may be much more local than on a city level, so it’s even more important to consider the demographics of the specific area where your new salon will be located.

 3. Is the community seasonal in the area or stable all year?